-Submit a Greyhound Adoption Application.
+Submit a Greyhound Adoption Application; PLEASE DO NOT USE A SMART PHONE TO SUBMIT THE APPLICATION AS IT WILL NOT REACH US.
 Please read the Application carefully and consider the importance of your responses.
 Adopting a Greyhound is a serious responsibility requiring a long-term commitment.
 You may print off and send in an application or complete an application online.
 YOU MUST BE AT LEAST 21 YEARS OLD TO SUBMIT AN ADOPTION APPLICATION.
 Please note that we can only adopt within the Houston Metropolitan Area as we require a home visit.
 However, if you live outside the Houston Metro Area, please call the office to check as we do adopt out to places like Conroe, College Station, Galveston, and surrounding Houston cities.

 If you print off an Application, you can email it to us at firstname.lastname@example.org, fax it to the GPA-Houston Office at 832-823-5326 or mail it to GPA Houston, 26214 Oak Ridge Drive, Spring, TX 77380.

 If you submit an online Application, after submission you can pay via PayPal (a button will appear).
 You can also pay the Membership fee by calling the GPA-Houston Office with a credit card number during normal office hours or by sending a check or money order payable to GPA-Houston to GPA-Houston, 26214 Oak Ridge Drive, Spring, TX 77380 .